-- 19. An ADI must not undertake any dealings with unrelated entities for the primary purpose of supporting the business of related entities. - 20.
-An ADI must not provide support to related entities, and an ADI must not accept support from its related entities, unless such support is expressed clearly in legal documentation, is fixed as to time and amount, and is in accordance with the ADI's policies and the prudential requirements set out in paragraphs 13 to 17 of this Prudential Standard. - 21.
-An ADI must satisfy APRA, upon request, that when it purchases assets from or securities or other forms of liabilities issued by a related entity, or sells assets and securities to a related entity, that these activities do not constitute the ADI providing capital support to the related entity.
-APRA may require an ADI to deduct from Common Equity Tier 1 Capital the value of assets, securities or other liabilities where APRA is not satisfied that the activities do not constitute the provision of capital support. - 22.
-An ADI must meet the requirements in Attachment B to this Prudential Standard in relation to the provision of liquidity facilities to funds management vehicles. - 23.
-A foreign ADI must not provide support to its subsidiaries operating in Australia, and a foreign ADI must not accept support from its subsidiaries operating in Australia, unless such support is expressed clearly in legal documentation and is fixed as to time and amount.
-A foreign ADI that wishes to give a general guarantee over the obligations of its Australian subsidiaries must be able to demonstrate to APRA that its home supervisor is aware of the obligations and has no objection to the transaction.
+- 17. An ADI must not undertake any dealings with unrelated entities with the primary purpose of supporting the business of related entities (e.g. an ADI providing a guarantee over the obligations of an unrelated entity to one or more related entities of the ADI). - 18.
+An ADI must not provide support to related entities, and an ADI must not accept support from its related entities, unless such support is expressed clearly in legal documentation, is fixed as to time and amount, and is in accordance with the prudential requirements set out in paragraphs 9 to 14 of this Prudential Standard.4 - 19.
+An ADI must be able to satisfy APRA, upon request, that when it purchases assets from or securities (or other forms of liabilities) issued by a related entity, or sells assets and securities to a related entity, that these activities do not constitute the

+Paragraph 18 also applies to provision of support by a foreign-owned ADI to non-ADI entities operating in Australia directly owned by the ADI's foreign parent or by the parent's subsidiaries (and vice-versa).

+ADI providing capital support to the related entity.
+APRA may require an ADI to deduct from Common Equity Tier 1 Capital the value of assets or securities or other liabilities involved where it is deemed by APRA to represent capital support.
+Additional requirements in relation to the provision of liquidity facilities to funds management vehicles are set out in Attachment B of this Prudential Standard.

+20. A foreign ADI must not provide support to its subsidiaries operating in Australia, and a foreign ADI must not accept support from its subsidiaries operating in Australia, unless support is expressed clearly in legal documentation and is fixed as to time and amount.
+A foreign ADI that wishes to give a general guarantee over the obligations of its Australian subsidiaries must be able to demonstrate to APRA that the home supervisor is aware of the obligations and has no objection to the transaction.